 Your home will have an insurance guarantee as it is a new build - the most common providers are NHBC, LABC and Premier.

-For the first 12 months of your property being built, Longhurst Group are responsible to ensure the developer is notified of any defects and that valid defects are rectified.
-If you own your home, there is a 2nd year of warranty which sits with you as an owner, to raise with the developer directly.
+For the first 12 months of your property being built, Longhurst Group is responsible to ensure the developer is notified of any valid defects and that they are rectified.
+If you own your home, there's a second year of warranty which sits with you as an owner, to raise with the developer directly.

 Further information can be found in your individual policy found in your handover pack or on request via the Aftercare Team.

 Over time, as your home is lived in and heated, timber and other materials used in the property’s constuction will shrink.
 This shrinkage can cause small cracks on the wall and the ceiling finish.
 Small gaps may also appear at joints and corners or skirting boards and other interior joinery.

 These small cracks are not structurally significant and can be put right in the normal process of redecoration.
 These are not defects and therefore will not be covered by NHBC or the contractor’s warranty.

 To minimise cracking, try to keep a reasonably even temperature throughout your home, even in rooms which are not occupied.